-Moreover, in the context of the consolidation of the public procurement system, several actions were carried out in 2018, including the following:
+Moreover, in the context of the consolidation of the public procurement system, several actions were carried out over the last two years, including the following:

-- all public procurement units have become operational and cover all ministries since October 2018; - the dematerialized public procurement system is now operational in ten ministries, with the "e-marchés publics" (electronic public procurement) module since July 2018; and - 12 State enterprises and 26 national public institutions are connected to the Integrated Public Procurement Management System (SIGMAP) via the Internet;

-- preparation of amendments to the Public Procurement Code to take into account new methods of contracting and new methods of bid evaluation with a view to ensuring more efficient public procurement procedures.
-The revised code is expected to be adopted by the Council of Ministers by the end of 2019; - continuation of the process of dematerialisation of public procurement procedures with the extension of Phase 1 modules to all ministries at the end of December 2019.
-Phase 2, which is dedicated to the private sector, will be implemented with the support of the World Bank and tested in 2020 with a view to generalizing the dematerialization process in 2021; and - the connection of national public institutions and state enterprises to the Integrated Public Procurement Management System (SIGMAP) in a gradual manner from the first quarter of 2019 with a view to covering all these entities by the end of 2019.
+- all public procurement units have become operational and cover all ministries since October 2018; - the dematerialized public procurement system is now operational in ten ministries, with the "e-marchés publics" (electronic public procurement) module since July 2018; and - 18 State enterprises and 36 national public institutions are connected to the Integrated Public Procurement Management System (Système Intégré de Gestion des Marchés Publics "SIGMAP") via the Internet; - revision of the Public Procurement Code to take into account new methods of contracting and new methods of bid evaluation with a view to ensuring more efficient public procurement procedures.
+The revised code was adopted by presidential order n°2019-679 of 24 July 2019; - continuation of the process of dematerialisation of public procurement procedures with the extension of Phase 1 modules to all ministries at the end of December 2019.
+Phase 2, which is dedicated to the private sector, will be implemented with the support of the World Bank and tested in 2020 with a view to generalizing the dematerialization process in 2021; and - deployment of the SIGMAP in the district of Abidjan and in 5 communities other than those in the district of Abidjan: the Autonomous District of Yamoussoukro, the Regional Council of Gontougo (Bondoukou), the Regional Council of Poro (Korhogo), the Regional Council of Tonkpi (Man), and the Regional Council of Haut Sassandra (Daloa).